photo credit: Diego Parilla

 Tinga De Pollo Tetela

 The tetela at Tzuco is triangle-shaped fried masa filled with beans, and also comes with a pile of shredded chicken.
 It’s surrounded by a ring of chipotle and enough sour cream to make you remember that sour cream is delicious.

 All the ingredients listed in this tuna ceviche (including onion, garlic, serrano peppers, cilantro, cucumber, and avocado) made us believe it would be a flavorful dish.
-But everything is swimming in a salty tomatillo juice, and that’s all you can taste.
+But everything is swimming in a tomatillo juice, and that’s all you can taste.

 The chili-oil spiced tentacle sits next to potato salad made with carrots, peas, and tuna aioli.
 Everything on the plate is actually tasty, but none of these ingredients taste like they belong together.